Can holiday compensation be used as part of the R&D deduction claim?

 Holiday compensation and its utilisation as a research and development (“R&D”) deduction has been a widely debated issue in recent years.
 The General Financial Directorate refused for such compensation to be utilised as part of the R&D deduction; on the other hand, a strong opinion of legal experts existed upholding the legitimacy of the deduction.
 Therefore, it was evident that the matter had to be decided in court.

-This week, the Regional Court in Hradec Králové has published a decision in favour of the plaintiff (ZVU Engineering a.s.) against an additional corporate income tax assessment for the 2011, 2012 and 2013 taxation periods.
+In February, the Regional Court in Hradec Králové has published a decision in favour of the plaintiff (ZVU Engineering a.s.) against an additional corporate income tax assessment for the 2011, 2012 and 2013 taxation periods.
 The tax was additionally assessed based on the non-recognition of the legitimacy of personnel expenses relating to employees’ holiday compensation as part of the R&D deduction.

 The plaintiff argued that compensation for the holiday entitlement used is, pursuant to the Labour Code, an integral and obligatory part of personnel expenses, which is why it may be considered as equal to a wage for performed work, which is generally accepted.

 The tax administrator opined that a deductible item may only include expenses that have been incurred in direct relation to implementing an R&D project.
 This condition is not met in the event of holiday compensation and relating social security and health insurance contributions as employees are not involved in implementing R&D projects during holidays.
 Simultaneously, the tax authorities consider it possible, pursuant to Decree D-288, to include only employees’ wages in personnel expenses.